 3. Track Your Mileage & Expenses

-Did you know you can claim certain parts of your delivery driving expenses on your tax return?
+Another critical tip for Uber Eats drivers is to claim certain parts of your delivery driving expenses on their tax returns.

 That’s right: you might save money if you claim some of the miles you drive for Uber Eats when filing taxes.